unicode-org/icu/docs/userguide/format_parse/numbers/skeletons.md

 unit to be formatted.
 The full unit identifier is required: both the type and the subtype (for example, `length-meter`).

+The `unit` stem is an alternative to `measure-unit` that accepts a core unit identifier with the subtype but not the type (for example, `meter` instead of `length-meter`).
+It also supports variations allowed by UTS 35, including the per unit with the `-per-` infix (for example, `unit/furlong-per-second`).

 ### Per Unit

-To specify a unit to put in the denominator, use the following skeleton token:
+To specify a unit to put in the denominator, use the following skeleton token.
+As with the `measure-unit` stem, pass the unit identifier as the option:

 - `per-measure-unit/aaaa-bbbb`

-As with the `measure-unit` stem, pass the unit identifier as the option.
+Note that if the `unit` stem is used, the demonimator can be placed in the same token as the numerator.

 ### Unit Width